 Licorice (Twizzlers are NOT gluten free!)

 Licorice nearly always contains gluten — that means Twizzlers are off limits! — but Candy Tree makes great gluten free licorice laces and gluten free licorice twists if you can find them.
-Yum Earth also makes gluten-free licorice bites.
+Yum Earth also makes “gluten-free” licorice bites, but they contain wheat.

 To repurpose these as handles for Easter Basket Cupcakes, hop to my recipe!